 Also, most nursing home cases include depositions.
 You have the right to attend all depositions (though most clients choose not to).
 The nursing home’s lawyer will probably want to take your deposition.
 This is a recorded series of questions and answers.
 Your lawyer will prepare you for the deposition, and will be there with you for the deposition.Step 6 - Trial

-After all discovery is done, the case will move toward trial.
-Some cases settle by negotiation between the lawyers, and some cases get set for mediation.
+After discovery is completed, the case will move toward trial.
+Some cases settle by negotiation between the lawyers, and some cases will get set for mediation.
 The trial will likely last between four days and a week.
 The plaintiff should plan to be there every day.

 The lawyers will give opening statements to the jury, which is an outline of how they expect the case to proceed.
 The plaintiff will need to testify—your lawyers will spend ample time with you to prepare you for what you will be asked.
 It can be a nerve-wracking situation, but your lawyers should give you the information you need to make you as comfortable as possible.